GENI-NSF/geni-tools/doc/omni-design-notes.md

 `~/.gcf/agg_nick_cache`.
 This INI format file maps nicknames to aggregate URL and URN.
 Note that the same URN may have multiple URLs (different AM API versions typically), and the same URL could have multiple nicknames.
-The cache is maintained in git and posted on the Omni wiki (currently at https://raw.githubusercontent.com/wiki/ahelsing/geni-tools/agg_nick_cache).
+The cache is maintained in git and available at https://raw.githubusercontent.com/GENI-NSF/geni-tools/master/agg_nick_cache.base.
 Omni downloads the cache once daily (configurable).
 Nicknames in the cache are ordered by convention with AM API agnostic nicknames before those specific to a version, and then by API version number.
 Nicknames are typically `<site>-<type>[version#]`, e.g. "moxi-of1".

-For some purposes, Omni takes a nickname and looks up the aggregate URN and URL.
+For some purposes,
+Omni takes a nickname and looks up the aggregate URN and URL.
 For other purposes, Omni starts with a URL or URN and looks up the nickname for prettier log messages.
 When doing so, Omni uses some